 Love stories of true supernatural match-making still have that element of 'judging', assessing whether the decision to proceed with the relationship is right, and talking about what is important to relationships.

 You don’t just proceed blindly with a word from God about someone being your wife or husband-to-be.
-That too is risky.
+That is risky too.

 If there are red flags or something smells fishy, God’s written word, biblical principles and even common sense must triumph over what you think or feel is a leading from God asking you to marry someone.